jungtaekkim/bayeso/paper.md

 packages, PyPI, accordingly BayesO can be easily installed in any supported environments.
 - Documentation: We create official documentation with docstring.
-A code convention, docstring is supported in Python and it is accomplished by specific templates of comments.
+A code convention, docstring, is supported in Python and it is accomplished by specific templates of comments.

 # Conclusion

-In this work we have presented our own Bayesian optimization framework, referred to as BayesO.
+In this work we have presented our own Bayesian optimization framework, named BayesO.
 We hope that our project enables many researchers to suggest a new algorithm by modifying BayesO and many practitioners to utilize Bayesian optimization in their applications.

 # Acknowledgements

-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+The BayesO project has been started when JK and SC were with POSTECH, and it has been mostly developed at POSTECH.

 # References